PredictiveIntelligenceLab/cvit/dr/README.md

-# 2D Navier-Stokes equation
+# 2D Diffusion-Reaction Equation

-This directory contains the code to train and evaluate models on the 2D Navier-Stokes equation.
+This directory contains the code to train and evaluate models on the 2D diffusion-reaction equation benchmark.

 ## Download datasets